The issue

 Climate Action

-• Food loss and waste generates 8-10% of GHG emissions (IPCC 2019)
+• Food loss and waste generates 8-10% of GHG emissions (IPCC, 2019)

 • Greenhouse gas emissions are generated at every step of the food supply system – production, handling, transportation, storage and distribution – whether the food is consumed or not.